What is an archaeologist?

 Archaeologists work in the field at archaeological dig sites, which are sites where evidence of old civilizations existed.
 They carefully extract artifacts, bones, and other items from the site so as not to damage them.
 They record, categorize, and date each of their findings and study and interpret them in a lab.
 They publish their findings for other scientists and the public to see.

 An archaeologist attempts to piece together clues to determine how people lived in ancient societies.
-Archaeologists use sophisticated tools and technologies to help them find and excavate a dig site.
+These professionals use sophisticated tools and technologies to help them find and excavate a dig site.
 They must be familiar with laboratory equipment as well as statistical and database software.

 A typical day for an archeologist might include testing hypotheses about human activity by using data collected, developing or implementing different data collection methods for a specific project, or analyzing data to determine patterns about human life, culture, and origins.
 They also write reports and give presentations on research findings.